-- Quicken Loans Arena will run out of maintenance money before lease expiration in 2034. - Progressive Field will exhaust its maintenance money by 2023, 12 years before the sin tax bonds are paid off, with need for new money to be earmarked for stadium maintenance with a lease extension.
+- Quicken Loans Arena will run out of maintenance money by 2024, 10 years before the new lease expires (2034). - Progressive Field will exhaust its maintenance money by 2023, 12 years before the sin tax bonds are paid off, with need for new money to be earmarked for stadium maintenance with a lease extension.